Below is a photographic copy of the original

 [2] the odd SW reply it assisted.

-[A] It is remarkable that anyone would attempt to portray
+[A] It is remarkable that anyone would attempt to portray a forthcoming,

-a forthcoming, sympathetic, and undeniably central 30-year pioneer contributor
+sympathetic, and undeniably central 4-decade pioneer contributor

 (to our mutual ultimate revolution in the Neptune history) as unreliable